 You’ll have good days and bad days.
 If something doesn’t work out, try and view it as a learning experience that you can use the next time, not as a failure.
 The main thing is to persevere and keep writing.
 Best of luck with your writing journey!

 Over to you now.
-Do you have any tips for creative writing?
+Do you have any creative writing ideas that have worked for you?
 Share them with us in the comments below.